Cult0x7c/PEASEC_Security-App/README.md

 `GoMap_Detail` - for the detail view of an event, basically just shows you a zoomed in view on the map to the location of the event.

-The networking part is implement using the AsyncHttpClient library (https://github.com/codepath/CPAsyncHttpClient).
+The networking part is implemented using the AsyncHttpClient library (https://github.com/codepath/CPAsyncHttpClient).

 ## A little bit about the activities
 ## Heatmap Activity (entry point)